-6.1 Elective: Specialization
+6.1.
+Elective: Specialization

 During this elective, students will decide on a direction to study more in depth within the compulsory program elements or choose to expand their study into new program elements.

-CG Artist students may choose between CG Character (self-study), CG environment (self-study) or Concept Design (self-study), while Character Animation students may choose between 2d and 3d Cartoony Animation (self-study) or character rigging (self-study).
-Both CG Artists and Animators may choose the new program elements, Game Design and Writing for Short Formats.
+CG Artist students may choose between CG Character (self-study), CG environment (self-study) or Concept Design (self-study), while Character Animation students may choose between 2d and 3d Stylized Animation (self-study) or Character Rigging (self-study).
+Both CG Artists and Animators may choose the new program elements, Game Design and Writing for Short Formats held as workshops.

-6.1.2 Learning objectives for the specializations
+6.1.2.
+Learning objectives for the specializations

-6.1.2.1 CG Character (self-study) - CG Artist only
+6.1.2.1.
+CG Character (self-study)